openHPI/TeachingTeamGuidelines/docs/courseadministration/createcourseiteration.md

 ## General
 - All deadlines need to be reset (course, sections, items, ...)
 - Unlock Forum (if previously locked)
-- Check all course items for links to other course specific elements (discussion forum posts, collab spaces, quizzzes, etc.)
+- Check all course items for links to other course specific elements (discussion forum posts, collab spaces, quizzes, etc.)
 - Re-adjust research queries if necessary
 - Re-create "pinned" forum threads if necessary
 - Check if office hour videos still make sense or need to be recorded again